Sutherland’s Internship Program

 Yes!
 We pay all of our interns hourly.
 Part-time and full-time internships are available.
 Intern wages fluctuate according to experience and education levels.

 Sutherland Institute hosts 2-4 interns per semester.
 These openings fluctuate in number depending on need and semester.
 Utah’s legislative session (January-March) is Sutherland’s “busy season” and we have a full team of interns during that time.

 What will I be doing?

 Sutherland’s interns are given meaningful work that equips them with tangible and marketable skills.
 Your work will depend on the area of focus you choose.
-(You will not be fetching supervisors coffee or lunch—that’s for sure.)

 Public policy and research interns are given semester-long projects that require them to research and report findings to policy analysts.
 These projects can range in topic, so specify your policy interests in your cover letter.
 Interns are given multiple opportunities to contribute to Sutherland’s publications on topics they research.

 Communications interns assist the communications team with social media, marketing, video compilations, and more.
 Due to Sutherland’s various channels of outreach, a communications internship offers something new each day.
 Communications interns are responsible for media tracking, creating shareable social media content, film assisting, writing, graphic design, and completing other projects as assigned.